Isan: Economy

 Very few farmers still use water buffalos rather than tractors.
 Nowadays, water buffalos are mainly kept by almost all rural families as status symbols.
-The main piece of agricultural equipment in use today is the "rot tai na" (รถไถนา, lit. "vehicle plow field"), colloquially called "kwai lek" (ควายเหล็ก, or "iron/steel buffalo"), or more generally by its manufacturer's name of "Kubota", a mini-tractor composed of a small diesel engine mounted on two wheels with long wooden or metal handlebars for steering.
+The main piece of agricultural equipment in use today is the "rot thai na" (รถไถนา, lit. "vehicle plow field"), colloquially called "khwai lek" (ควายเหล็ก, or "iron/steel buffalo"), or more generally by its manufacturer's name of "Kubota", a mini-tractor composed of a small diesel engine mounted on two wheels with long wooden or metal handlebars for steering.
 It is usually attached to a trailer or a plow.
 Buffalo are now mainly used for grazing on the stubble in the rice paddy, which they in turn fertilize with their manure.
 The main animals raised for food are cattle, pigs, chickens, ducks, and fish.

 Most of Thailand's rural poor live in Isan.
 The region's poverty is reflected in its infrastructure: eight of the ten provinces in Thailand with the fewest physicians per capita are in Isan.
 Sisaket Province has the fewest, with one physician per 14,661 persons in 2001, with the national average being 3,289.
 It also has eight of the ten provinces with the fewest hospital beds per head.
 Chaiyaphum Province has the fewest, with one per 1,131 in 2001 (the national average was 453).
 Nevertheless, as in the rest of Thailand, all districts (amphoe) have a hospital, and all sub-districts (tambon) have clinics providing primary health care.
 The introduction of the "30 baht" health card has dramatically changed the numbers of those attending hospitals for treatment, as it has meant that full health care is available to all who register for only 30 baht per visit.
 The few who can afford it travel to the modern private hospitals and clinics in the large cities for non-urgent specialist consultations and care.